 You can also walk into the camp to look around if you’d like.
 If a staff member is working (something the Pack Station hopes to improve), you can also tour some of the historic buildings at the camp.
 If they’re not around, you can still take a ride on the Big Swing!

 Continue along the Sturtevant Trail as it skirts along the flood control dam and crosses the creek.
 At the junction with the Upper Zion Trail, hop onto the Upper Zion and say goodbye to the water and cool canyon breezes.
 This section of the trip crawls up the north side of the Mount Zion ridge, passing through a short section of Jeffrey Pines before getting back to that all-too-familiar low San Gabriel scrub.

 If that’s the case, worry not.
-It’s only one and a quarter miles to Hoagee’s Camp, the former site of another group of riverside cabins, destroyed by fire in 1953.
+It’s only one and a quarter miles to Hoagee’s Camp at 6.8 miles, the former site of another group of riverside cabins, destroyed by fire in 1953.
 It is now another well-maintained trail camp, with a few of the old foundations and chimneys of the cabins still surviving.

 The Lower Winter Creek Trail, however, is far more picturesque, and has the added benefit of being next to the water for the entire time.
 If you take this route, you’ll pass a few more cabins, cross the water about another half-dozen times, and hike for just 2 miles before getting back to the Chantry Flat trailhead.

 When you’re done, be sure to stop by Adams’ Pack Station for some good food and conversation.
 The weekend barbecues are super tasty!

 Very good.
 This is a well-traveled and well-maintained route, with plenty of clear trail signs.
 With all the "upper and lower" versions of trails, it might get confusing, but if you've got a map and know where you're going, you should be able to find your way.